mvmprojects/phone-shop-demo/README.md

 # Phoneshop

-This is a demo app using .NET 6, currently organized into the following folders in visual studio:
+This is a demo app using .NET 6.
+It includes:
+- Web API
+- Angular app in FrontEnd/PhoneshopUI
-- Applications
+- Unit tests

+Other projects include:
-- Business
+- Scraper
-- Domain
+- WinForms
-- Tests
+- Console App
-- Tools
+- Import Tool

 The solution uses Entity Framework Core 6.0.7.

 Testing is done using xUnit and Moq.

-An Angular project has been added in this same repository to act as the frontend.